Amazon Simple Email Service Documentation

 Reputation Dashboard

-The Amazon SES console includes a reputation dashboard that you can use to track issues that could impact the delivery of your emails.
-This dashboard is designed to track the overall bounce and feedback loops for your account, and can help inform you when other deliverability-impacting events occur, such as spamtrap hits, references to blocked domains in your emails, and reports from reputable anti-spam organizations.
+The Amazon SES console includes a reputation dashboard that can help track issues that could impact the delivery of your emails.
+This dashboard is designed to track the overall bounce and feedback loops for your account, and can help inform you when other deliverability-impacting events occur.

 Email Receiving